Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability: Integrability conditions of -structures and -structures

+In this way, the almost hypercomplex structure $H=\{J_1, J_2, J_3\}$ corresponds to a unique admissible basis $H_0$ of $Q_0$ on $[\E\Hh]$.
+Moreover, the almost symplectic form $\omega$ corresponds to a unique scalar 2-form $\omega_0$ on $[\E\Hh]$.
+We refer to them by the terms \textsf{standard admissible basis} of $Q_0$ on $[\E\Hh]$ and \textsf{standard scalar 2-form} on $[\E\Hh]$, respectively.

-for $1\leq c\leq n$, see also \cite[\basSKEW]{CGWPartI}.
-With respect to ordering, we should mention that such a base differs by an {\it adapted basis (or frame)} of $H$ in terms of \cite[p.~209]{AM}. \\ Similarly, almost qs-H structures are in bijection with reductions $\mc{Q}$ of the frame bundle of $M$ to $\SO^*(2n)\Sp(1)$.
+Similarly, almost qs-H structures are in bijection with reductions $\mc{Q}$ of the frame bundle of $M$ to $\SO^*(2n)\Sp(1)$.
 Such reductions consist of all skew-Hermitian bases of $T_{x}M$ with respect to $(H_x, \omega_x)$, where $H_x$ is some admissible basis $H_{x}$ of $Q_x$.
-Such bases induce a linear quaternionic isomorphism $u : T_{x}M\to [\E\Hh]$.
+Similarly to the hypercomplex case, such bases induce a linear quaternionic isomorphisms $u : T_{x}M\to [\E\Hh]$.